Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 .. slug: data-apis-cudf
 .. date: 2021-10-21 09:00:00 UTC+00:00
 .. author: Ismaël Koné
-.. tags: dataframe protocol, cuDF
+.. tags: dataframe protocol, cuDF, Internship 2021
 .. category:
 .. link:
 .. description:
 .. type: text
 -->

 This is Ismaël Koné from Côte d'Ivoire (Ivory Coast).
 I am a fan of open source software.
 In the next lines, I'll try to capture my experience at Quansight Labs as an intern working on the `cuDF` implementation of the dataframe interchange protocol.

 We'll continue by motivating this project through details about **cuDF** and the **dataframe interchange protocol**.